Vyral/nick-shivers/_posts/2020-05-04-q-how-are-the-portland-and-sw-washington-markets-doing.md

 ---
 layout: post
-title: 'Q: How Are the Portland and SW Washington Markets Doing?'
+title: 'How Are the Portland Metro and SW Washington Markets Doing?'
 date: 2020-05-04 18:05:47
 tags:
   - Market Update